 - Birthdays – you can do a full page for a single birthday or a page for all of the birthday celebrations that year

 - Friends page

 - Pet’s page

-I always find a discount code on the homepage or with a simple google search, especially around the holidays.
-I hope this project inspires you to start making family yearbooks of your own!
+I always find a discount code on the homepage or with a simple Google search, especially around the holidays.
+I hope these tips inspire you to create a Shutterfly yearbook of your own!

 - How to Paint a Shed Yourself | Beginner’s Guide